MANOJKUMAR877/svelte/README.md

-# svelte poll application with add poll and poll results
+# svelte poll application with add poll and poll results by Manojkumar

 This is a project template for [Svelte](https://svelte.dev) apps.
 It lives at https://github.com/sveltejs/template.